High Country Horse Treks

 Picture

 This Standardbred horse has had problems in his previous career as a pacer.
 He had at least ten trainers in his short racing life and was passed around like a hot potato.
-Beeby has been here for two years now.
+Beeby has been here for four years now.
 The first winter he dripped weight and last winter he had an awful flapping wound on his tummy which knocked him back a fair way.
 So he has been a lot slower getting around to being ridden.
-Beeby decide he didn't want to be ridden and was quite happy just being a horse, pleasing himself living up the hill in the herd.
-Nicole is the first person this season who hasn't been intimidated by Beeby's tactics and she has persevered through all of his shant's and wont's.
+Beeby decided he didn't want to be ridden and was quite happy just being a horse, pleasing himself living up the hill in the herd.
+Nicole is the first person this season who hasn't been intimidated by Beeby's tactics and she has persevered through all of his shan'ts and won'ts.
 As you can see her hard work has paid off and they are finally reaching an agreement about where they go and when.
 Well Done Nicole!

 Picture

 These are the noisiest dogs in NZ so it is really good to see them up the hill and barking not next to me!
 Woodles actually isn't terribly into horses at the moment and is usually close to Rod while horses are thundering about.
-Troy and Annie are the main working team these days and we couldn't manage without them up the hill because the horses are very good at playing hide and seek and going the wrong way for the sheer fun of it.
+Troy and Kelpie are the main working team these days and we couldn't manage without them up the hill because the horses are very good at playing hide and seek and going the wrong way for the sheer fun of it.

 Picture